The open road is calling to you and,

 In addition to all of the awesome spots noted about, there are so many other great pull-outs, rest-stops and attractions that offer amazing views, wildlife viewing opportunities and attractions.

+Words by Gina Begin.
 Cover/top photo by Gina Begin from the Elk Valley Provincial Park.

 Gina Begin - Although she’s a Florida girl, exploration called her away after the final bell of her high school career.
 On a quest to reach the distant adventures of North America, she lived in her car, traveling to ski the backcountry of Alaska, sleep under the northern lights in the Yukon Territory, ice climb Colorado's frozen canyons, photograph Nova Scotia’s coves, backpack in southern US wildernesses and munch on sugared tamarindo in the jungles of Mexico.
 But after three years living on the road and seeing the many wonders this continent had to offer, she chose the place she knew would fit an explorer looking for a lifetime of wild wonder: British Columbia.
 Dual citizenship in hand, she settled along the Powder Highway in the Selkirks and is making her home between four walls and deeply wooded mountains.